maelsegalen/xmm-unity-windows/README.md

 #### Compilation

-Open "XMM_DLL.vcxproj" with Visual Studio and use the basic DLL compiling option for Win x64 in order to build the .dll.
+Open "libXmmEngine.vcxproj" with Visual Studio and use the basic DLL compiling option for Win x64 in order to build the .dll.

 #### Usage